neutron-org/neutron-docs/docs/neutron-core/interchain-txs/overview.md

 ]
 ```

-> Note: you can have a look at the `MsgRegisterInterchainQuery` section in the [Messages](./messages.md) chapter to learn how IBC port naming works.
+> Note: you can have a look at the `MsgRegisterInterchainQuery` documentation in the [Messages](./messages.md) chapter to learn how IBC port naming works.

+Please refer to the [Relaying](../../relaying/ibc-relayer-guide.md) section for full IBC relaying documentation.